Ultimate Hike Guide to Bugaboo Provincial Park

 If visiting this campground, be prepared to see and interact with plenty of people especially on weekends.
 A lot of the people here have interesting stories to share, are super talented, and are just all-around unique outdoor adventurers.
 This is a beautiful place to meet fellow climbers or campers and enjoy the company of new friends.

 Despite the Applebee Dome Campground being heavily trafficked, you are still fully immersed in nature.
 You must be properly prepared, and have the proper experience when making any trip into a mountain environment.
-Check out this Complete Banff Packing List if you need a hand optimizing your pack job.
+Check out this Complete Mountain Packing List if you need a hand optimizing your pack job.

 More Backcountry Camping Destinations in the Rockies

-The Banff Blog Facebook Group is your headquarters for the Canadian Rockies’ travel advice and information.
-Including hike info and off-season travel information.
+The Banff Blog Private Facebook Group is your headquarters for Canadian Rockies travel advice and information, including hike and off-season travel information.
 You can also meet new adventure buddies.

-1. Hi,
+Hi,

 Just wanted to clarify.
 Since i am planning to camp at applebee dome.
 I saw first come first served basis- what does that mean?
 Like no online booking should be made just up there?